TropicalCube/ParallelChess/README.md

 Entry 2: Gonna make checkers first (might as well) as it's easier.
 Got a foundation for it down, but it's still fucked with bugs.

 Entry 3: Fixed the bugs.
 Got a nice simple framework down for checkers or whatever the fuck.

+Entry 4: I guess we are making checkers.
+You can now play a very strange version of checkers, where killing a piece gives you a bonus turn, and without the special "king piece" in checkers.
+Idk what its called.
+But otherwise, it works.
+Need to make everything scalable and responsive.
+It is shit in that regard.